Saturday, October 13, 2012

 How do you like your steak?
 The answer is medium-rare.
 Maybe rare.
 There is no other answer.
 A well-done steak is a misnomer: there is nothing "well-done" about it; there is nothing steak-like about it.
 A well-done steak is no longer a steak.
 It's an "edible substance."
 Don't get me wrong.
 I do not consider a well-done steak edible.
 Some do, though.
 Dogs, for example.

 Do you "prefer" your steak well-done?
 If so, you should know: cooks hate you.
 And happily, science justifies this hatred in several ways.
-First, steak is prized, above all else, for its juiciness.
-Harold McGee writes in On Food and Cooking:

 "Food Scientists who have studied the subjective sensation of juiciness find that it consists of two phases: the initial impression of moisture as you bite into a food, and the continued release of moisture as you chew.
 Juiciness at first bite comes from the meat's own free water, while continued juiciness comes from the meat's fat and flavor, both of which stimulate the flow of our own saliva."